kphillips011/Warehouse-Inventory-Manager/README.md

 Project Design:
 * Language: Java
 * Useful data structures: Maps, Lists, Arrays, File I/O, FIFO Queue, Sorting, and possibly Recursion
-* Warehouse log where data is printed out to (total warehouse value, product ID, what has gone in and out of the warehouse that day, net profit/loss)
+* Warehouse log where data is printed out to
-* Inventory items being listed and sorted by date they came in, name, item’s ID, price, quantity, alphabetical ordering, etc
+* Inventory items being listed and sorted by item’s ID, price, quantity, alphabetical ordering, etc
 * Reading an input file of items and then adding them to the inventory
 * Adding/removing items from the inventory using methods
 * Searching through the inventory